bitovi/academy/src/angular/13-building-order-form/building-order-form.md

 ### What you need to know

-- How to attach a click event:
+- How to attach a click event and call a method:

     @sourceref ./click-example.ts

+- Use `array.splice(index,1)` to remove an item from an array.
+- Listen to `change` to know when an checkbox has changed its value.

 ### The Solution